How to use MacBook clamshell mode

 Improve your Mac’s performance with CleanMyMac

 To keep your Mac running efficiently, it's essential to perform regular maintenance to free up space, scan for malware, and optimize speed.
-CleanMyMac thoroughly scans your hard drive and provides effective solutions based on what it finds.
+CleanMyMac thoroughly scans your Mac and provides effective solutions based on what it finds.
 The best part is that it works effortlessly behind the scenes, letting you enjoy a fully optimized MacBook without any extra effort on your part.

 Here’s how to use this smart helper: